tells the story...

 She was pregnant with her second son and when the birth got close, it

 was impossible to go on gigging.
-A few of the best years of my life
+A few of the best years of my life came

-over my Rhodes piano, laughing, that's how funny he was.
+Rhodes piano, laughing, that's how funny he was.

 I also did a few studio and live gigs with other artists during 1980.